 - They can’t afford a business interruption and can’t risk data corruption.

 - Either they already got hacked, or they know somebody who got hacked.

-This is a still-evolving field, especially with new cyber threats and risks getting introduced all the time.
-Coverage varies by insurer, with different carriers offering different premiums that cover various risks.
+Cyber insurance is a still-evolving field, especially with new cyber threats and risks getting introduced all the time.
+Meanwhile, coverage varies by insurer, with different carriers offering different premiums that cover various risks.

 As an example, the techrug “Cyberbreach Policy” for managed service providers covers the following:

 - Privacy liability

 - Forensic expenses

 - Digital asset restoration costs

 - PCI DSS assessment coverage